ImpulseAdventure/GUIslice-Builder/README.md

 ### Release History

+### HotFix 0.15.b004
+ - Bug No. 183 Changing frame color of text element changes color of text on display but code gen is correct issue `#106`

 ### Enhancements for 0.15.b003

 You can now move selected widgets using alt-up arrow, alt-down arrow, alt-left arrow, and alt-right arrow keys.